browserengineering/book/book/embeds.md

 `text/css`, and `text/javascript` for HTML, CSS, and JavaScript;
-`image/png` and `image/jpeg` for PNG and JPEG images; and [many others][mime-list] for various font, video, audio, and data formats.[^mime-history] Interestingly, we didn't need to the image format in the code above.
+`image/png` and `image/jpeg` for PNG and JPEG images; and [many others][mime-list] for various font, video, audio, and data formats.[^mime-history] Interestingly, we didn't need to specify the image format in the code above.
 That's because many image formats start with ["magic bytes"][magic-bytes]; for example, PNG files always start with byte 137 followed by the letters "PNG".
 These magic bytes are often